Food Allergy Backlash Boards the Bus

 “He really twisted that study to make it seem like it applied to his theme,” says Dr. Robert Wood, chief of pediatric allergy and immunology at Johns Hopkins Children’s Center in Baltimore.

 But if allergists and those living with food allergies were dissecting the Christakis article, others outside the affected community found his words rang true.
-Joel Stein, a high-profile humour columnist for the Los Angeles Times, wrote that Christakis’s column proves what he’s long thought: food allergies are made up by yuppie parents to make themselves feel special.
+Joel Stein, a high-profile humor columnist for the Los Angeles Times, wrote that Christakis’s column proves what he’s long thought: food allergies are made up by yuppie parents to make themselves feel special.

 Broussard, author of the Harper’s article, jumped back into the fray, reprising her views online in The Huffington Post, contending that FAAN has purposely inflated fatality statistics in order to create an allusion of food allergy danger.